 The symbol is not placed into the dynamic symbol table, so no other executable or shared library can directly reference it.
 Indirect references are possible using function pointers.

 protected

 The symbol is placed into the dynamic symbol table, but references within the defining module bind to the local symbol.
-That is, the symbol cannot be overridden by another module.
+That is, another module cannot override the symbol.